-Three-time Heineken Cup champions Leinster have had some seriously formidable teams over the years, boasting the likes of Brian O’Driscoll, Denis Hickie and Rocky Elsom in their ranks over the years, but who would make an an XV of their best players from the professional era?
+Three-time Heineken Cup champions Leinster have had some seriously formidable teams over the years, boasting the likes of Brian O’Driscoll, Denis Hickie and Rocky Elsom in their ranks- but who would make an an XV of their best players from the professional era?

-Once again it’s a really tough one when you look back at the success the Irish province had, and some of the real world beaters that have worn the famous blue jersey over the years.
+It’s a really tough one when you look back at the success the Irish province has had and some of the real world beaters that have worn the famous blue jersey over the years.
 Regardless we’ve decided to give it a go.
 There’s a few controversial choices, but remember, this is just our opinion, feel free to let us know where you would make changes.

 1. Cian Healy